 Equifax uses such information as credit utilization, past delinquencies, length of credit history, payment history, public information, and past financial performance to calculate these numbers.

-FICO is unique in that it isn’t technically one of the 3 major credit bureaus.
+FICO is unique in that it’s technically not one of the three major credit bureaus.
 Instead, FICO provides a business credit report based on information already gathered by Dun & Bradstreet, Equifax, and Experian.
-The business credit score is known as the LiquidCredit Small Business Scoring Service (SBSS) and it’s most commonly used to approve SBA loans.
+The credit score is known as the LiquidCredit Small Business Scoring Service (SBSS), and it’s most commonly used to approve Small Business Administration (SBA) loans.

-The FICO SBSS business credit score ranges from 0 – 300.
-If you want to be approved for an SBA loan or something similar, the number you need to exceed is 140.
-However, since FICO doesn’t collect its own information, the way you can establish and build your business credit score is by focusing on the 3 major credit bureaus and their scores.
+The FICO SBSS credit score range is between 0 to 300.
+If you want to be approved for an SBA loan or something similar, we recommend a score of 160 or higher.
+There are some lenders that will allow a score of 140.
+Since FICO doesn’t collect its own information, the way you can establish and build the credit score for your business is by focusing on the other three credit bureaus and their scores.